-In order to ensure the Five-Year Plan to Reduce Homelessness (Five-Year Plan) reflects the needs of Riverside's residents, the City held three hybrid community meetings (simultaneously in-person and on Zoom) to inform the community about the Five-Year Plan, obtain feedback on the proposed pillars and the activities within the pillars and prioritize activities for HHAP3 and HOME Investment Partnerships Program-ARP funding.
-These community meetings featured both Spanish and American Sign Language (ASL) interpretation.
-The City also hosted three Homeless Task Force meetings via Zoom and invited leaders and front-line staff who work with the homeless population and extremely low to low income residents to provide input on how to craft a feasible and useful 5-Year Plan.
+In order to ensure the Five-Year Plan reflects the needs of Riverside's residents, the City held three hybrid community meetings (simultaneously in-person and on Zoom) to inform the community about the Five-Year Plan, obtain feedback on the proposed pillars and the activities within the pillars and prioritize activities for HHAP-3 and HOME-ARP funding.
+These community meetings featured both Spanish and American Sign Language (ASL) interpretations.
+The City also hosted three Homeless Task Force meetings via Zoom and invited leaders and front-line staff who work with the homeless population and extremely low- to low-income residents to provide input on how to craft a feasible and useful Five-Year Plan.